- Middle East & North Africa

 - College of Arts and Letters, College of Engineering, College of Science, Keough School of Global Affairs, Mendoza College of Business

-The Jerusalem Global Gateway shares space with the Tantur Ecumenical Institute located on a hilltop between Jerusalem and Bethlehem.
-The Gateway is located just outside of the Old City of Jerusalem and Bethlehem making it easy to visit the number of significant cultural, historical, and biblical sites surrounding it.
+The University of Notre Dame at Tantur (UNDT) is the home of the Jerusalem Global Gateway undergraduate program and the Tantur Ecumenical Institute.
+UNDT is located just outside of the Old City of Jerusalem and Bethlehem making it easy to visit the number of significant cultural, historical, and biblical sites surrounding it.
 Jerusalem is a mosaic of cultures and nationalities, peoples and neighborhoods, and interesting architecture.
 Christian, Muslim, and Jewish traditions intermingle and contrast throughout the city displaying its vibrant character.
-Its churches, mosques, and synagogues reflect the varied and rich history that this city has experienced and you will easily be immersed in the sights, sounds, and beauty of Jerusalem.
+Its churches, mosques, and synagogues reflect the varied and rich history that this city has experienced, and you will easily be immersed in the sights, sounds, and beauty of Jerusalem.